How many people reading this post have never heard a vinyl record album? How about a vacuum tube radio, amp, or receiver?

 Heck, if my demographic skews young enough, there will be plenty of readers who’ve never even listened to a CD.

 So did you know that you can now spend $65,000 on a new, state-of-the-art turntable??
 And that an insanely tricked-out, two-channel home stereo systems can cost...a million dollars?
 Crazy, right?

-Well there’s a reason that such extravagance seems particularly insane to most music consumers in 2017.
-That’s because today, convenience trumps high fidelity—so like it or not, the world of music goes ‘round on high compression digital downloads.
+Well there’s a reason that such extravagance seems particularly insane to most music consumers in 2018.
+That’s because today, convenience trumps high fidelity—so like it or not, the world of music goes ‘round on high compression digital downloads and streaming.

 Of course it’s not only convenience that drove the analog-to-digital revolution—it’s also a fundamental shift in the reasons that people listen to music, and the benefits they expect to derive from it.

 For me, listening to music and absorbing the sound is a primary activity—and one from which I derive great pleasure.

 For younger folks, however (who’ve grown up on highly compressed digital downloads), music is typically relegated to background noise - or it drives some other activity.
 For them, spending $1,000 on a sound system, much less a million bucks would be completely senseless.

 The market knows what it wants, and the market knows what it needs—however much you may protest.

 What I mean by that is, you’ve gotta give your customers what they want, not what you want to sell them.
 As obvious as this sounds, I can’t tell you how many sales people I know who spin their wheels trying to cram a square notion into a round need.
 They have hammers, so by God, their clients are going to pound nails.

 When clients tell them that they neither want nor need a particular product, add-on, or service, sales people will say things like, “But it’s part of the suite!” or “You may need this in the future!” or even, “Maybe the next person in your position will want to have it!”